paoloantinori/dockerfiles/centos/fuse/README.md

     fuse/README.md
 ```

+This image supports different versions of JBoss Fuse distribution.
+The build process will exract in the Docker image all the zip files it will find in your working folder.
+Ideally you just want a single version present at the same time, like in the above example.

 ## To build your Fuse image:
 	cd fuse/fuse/
-	# you are expected to have either a copy of jboss-fuse-full-6.0.0.redhat-024.zip or a link here.
+	# you are expected to have either a copy of jboss-fuse-*.zip or a link here.
 	docker build -rm -t fuse .

 ## To run your Fuse image